Adiabatic Electroweak Baryogenesis Driven by an Axion-like Particle: Introduction

 \section{Introduction}

-The observed matter-antimatter asymmetry in the universe is one of the strong evidences for physics beyond the Standard Model (SM).
+The observed matter-antimatter asymmetry in the universe is one of the pieces of strong evidence for physics beyond the Standard Model (SM).
 The rapid sphaleron transitions in the symmetric phase provide large violation of baryon number, indicating that the baryon asymmetry may have been generated at the electroweak (EW) epoch.
 This scenario of electroweak baryogenesis (EWBG) looks quite natural and attractive as it invokes SM baryon number violations and is implemented at low temperatures.
-Viable EWBG is achievable in an extension of the SM where the electroweak phase transition (EWPT) is sufficiently strong and $CP$ violation is large during the phase transition.
+Viable EWBG is achievable in an extension of the SM in which the electroweak phase transition (EWPT) is sufficiently strong and $CP$ violation is large during the phase transition.

-Recently, the ACME II collaboration has improved the limit on the electric dipole moment (EDM) of the electron by about one order of magnitude relative to the previous one~\cite{Andreev:2018ayy}.
-Although there would still remain an allowed parameter region in the conventional scenarios of EWBG, the improved limit motivates to consider an orthogonal direction free from the EDM constraints.
+Recently, the ACME II collaboration improved the limit on the electric dipole moment (EDM) of the electron by about one order of magnitude relative to the previous one~\cite{Andreev:2018ayy}.
+Although there would still remain an allowed parameter region in the conventional scenarios of EWBG, the improved limit motivates us to consider an orthogonal direction free from the EDM constraints.
 Along this direction, the EDM is no longer a hint for EWBG, and other experimental searches are required to probe the connection between EWPT and baryogenesis.
+For example, if the electron EDM is suppressed in a model for EWBG due to a cancellation among different contributions, the associated particles may exhibit a specific pattern of masses and couplings~\cite{Bian:2014zka}.
+In other models, EWBG may be related with dark matter phenomenology if $CP$ violation for baryogenesis comes from a dark sector~\cite{Cline:2017qpe}.
+To avoid EDM constraints, one may instead implement EWBG at a much higher temperature than in the conventional scenarios through tachyonic thermal masses~\cite{Baldes:2018nel}, for which EWBG yields gravitational waves of much higher frequencies.

 In Ref.~\cite{Jeong:2018ucz}, we have noticed that the axionic extended Higgs sector \bea V = V(|H|^2, \sin(\phi/f), \cos(\phi/f) ) \eea provides a simple example of EWBG compatible with the electron EDM bound for $f$ above a few TeV if the axion-like particle (ALP) $\phi$ couples to the top quark Yukawa operator.
 Here $H$ is the SM Higgs doublet, and $f$ is the ALP decay constant.
 For $f$ above a few TeV, ALP searches at colliders can give an interesting implication for the origin of the matter-antimatter asymmetry~\cite{Jaeckel:2015jla,Knapen:2016moh,Mariotti:2017vtv,CidVidal:2018blh}.
 In this scenario, $f$ is restricted to be below about $10$~TeV because the bubble wall gets thicker with $f$, suppressing the charge transport in plasma after scattering off a propagating wall.
 In the context of the standard EWBG, a thick wall seems problematic since baryon asymmetry is mostly produced non-locally through the diffusion of $CP$ asymmetry in front of the bubble wall and the $B$-violating sphaleron process active in the symmetric phase region away from the wall.